Actual Causality and Responsibility Attribution in Decentralized Partially Observable Markov Decision Processes: Responsibility

-Definition \ref{def.resp_ours} is flexible in the sense that it can generate multiple instances of itself by changing the agents' weight vectors.
+Definition \ref{def.resp_ours} is flexible in the sense that it can generate different responsibility attribution methods by changing the agents' weight vectors.
 Compared to Definition \ref{def.ch}, an agent's degree of responsibility does not depend anymore on the number of action variables the agent has in a contingency of an actual cause in which it participates.
-In simpler words, our definition guarantees that an agent would not be attributed a reduced degree of responsibility had it adopted a policy that would make more ``mistakes'' in the counterfactual scenario.\footnote{This guarantee is aligned with the intuition behind the blame attribution property of \textit{Performance Monotonicity}, introduced by \citet{triantafyllou2021blame}.} For instance, in Example \ref{ex.single_bogus}, if $A$'s policy was to \textit{poison} $K$'s water only at time-step $t - 2$ then its degree of responsibility according to CH (and \acdef~being either the HP definition or Definition \ref{def.ours}) would be $1$.
+In simpler words, our definition guarantees that an agent would not be attributed reduced responsibility had it adopted a policy that would make more ``mistakes'' in the counterfactual scenario.\footnote{This guarantee is aligned with the intuition behind the blame attribution property of \textit{Performance Monotonicity}, introduced by \citet{triantafyllou2021blame}.} For instance, in Example \ref{ex.single_bogus}, if $A$'s policy was to \textit{poison} $K$'s water only at time-step $t - 2$ then its degree of responsibility according to CH (and \acdef~being either the HP definition or Definition \ref{def.ours}) would be $1$.
 However, it would be $1/2$ if its policy was to always \textit{poison} the water.
 On the contrary, for responsibility attribution methods from Definition \ref{def.resp_ours}, the agent's degree of responsibility is $1$ in both cases.
-Note also that, similar to CH, an agent's degree of responsibility according to Definition \ref{def.resp_ours} is always between $0$ and $1$.\footnote{The agents' degrees of responsibility do not have to sum up to $1$ \cite{halpern2016actual}.} More specifically, if the agent had no impact on the outcome, its degree of responsibility would be $0$, while if it were the only agent that had the full control over the outcome, its responsibility would be 1.
+Note that, similar to CH, an agent's degree of responsibility according to Definition \ref{def.resp_ours} is always between $0$ and $1$.\footnote{The agents' degrees of responsibility do not have to sum up to $1$ \cite{halpern2016actual}.} More specifically, if the agent had no impact on the outcome, its degree of responsibility would be $0$, while if it was the only agent with full control over the outcome, its responsibility would be 1.